ashwan/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Hi!
 I am a neuroscientist who believes that discovering answers to the 'Why?' and 'How?' questions about our brains is empowering.
 These answers help us understand ourselves and those around us better.
 I have over ten years of research experience on a wide array of brain disorders, ranging from mental health illnesses, such as anxiety, depression and substance use disorders to neurological conditions like Parkinson's disease.
-Currently, I am investigating the role of microRNAs in neuronal plasticity and stress-related psychiatric disorders and was awarded a Young Investigator Grant by the Brain & Behavior Research Foundation in 2018 to initiate this novel line of research.
-I am also the current President of the [Association for Women in Science - Baltimore Chapter](http://www.awisbaltimore.org/)
+Most recently, I was investigating the role of microRNAs in neuronal plasticity and stress-related psychiatric disorders and was awarded a Young Investigator Grant by the Brain & Behavior Research Foundation in 2018 to initiate this novel line of research.
+I am a former President of the [Association for Women in Science - Baltimore Chapter](http://www.awisbaltimore.org/).